Posted on Wednesday, November 1st, 2023 at 9:00 am

 Sleep Apnea

 There are two main types of sleep apnea.
 The most common type is obstructive sleep apnea, or OSA, in which the airway becomes constricted or obstructed during sleep.
-OSA happens when the muscles in your airway relax too much while you are sleeping, becoming too narrow for the breath to get through.
+OSA happens when the muscles in your airway relax too much while sleeping, becoming too narrow for the breath to get through.

 Central sleep apnea is much less common according to a study by Medscape, affecting less than one percent of the population.
 With central sleep apnea, there’s a problem in the communication between the brain and the breathing muscles.
 This causes shallow breathing with interruptions.